robotology/superquadric-lib/src/SuperquadricPipeline/README.md

 An example of `point_cloud_file` for single superquadric modeling is provided [here](https://github.com/robotology/superquadric-lib/blob/master/misc/example-bottle).
 An example of `point_cloud_file` for multiple superquadric modeling is provided [here](https://github.com/robotology/superquadric-lib/blob/master/misc/example-drill).

+:warning: **Note**: `superquadric-lib` do not provide any pre-processing for point clouds, such as filtering or outlier removals.
+It just downsample the point cloud to estimate the superquadric.
+Therefore, please **provide already filtered point cloud to the library**.

 ### Outcome example
 This is the  outcome you should obtain: